Stop Internet Service Providers from Selling Our Private Online Data

 ISPs also typically have monopoly power over entire areas of the country, all while collecting federal subsidies to expand their broadband capacity.
 This means consumers have no choice but to be automatically "opted-in" to being actively monitored online by their monopoly-holding ISPs if they want to connect to the internet.

 It's time to stand up for basic consumer rights and stop the for-profit collusion of our elected officials and greedy, privacy-invading internet service providers.
-We're calling on the representatives of California, Oregon, and Washington to take the lead by introducing legislation to restore FCC privacy rules.
+We're calling on our representatives to take the lead by introducing legislation to restore FCC privacy rules.

 Today: Democracy Resources is counting on you